sunnymnie/crypto/theses/rpl-long.md

 ### Expected change in supply and demand
 Buyers (Increase):
-- Increase in ETH staking rewards following merge (?) will lead to more people who want to stake but don't meet 32 ETH requirement, or want extra commission.
+- Increase in ETH staking rewards following merge (?) will lead to more people who want to stake but don't meet 32 ETH requirement, or want extra [15% commission](https://docs.rocketpool.net/overview/glossary.html#node-commission)
 - A lot more speculators once the Merge has completed and people flock to staking after realizing rate and RPL thesis

 Sellers (Decrease):